 A solid foundation will ensure that you can enjoy your structure for years to come.
-There are a lot of things to consider when deciding on the best type of foundation will work best for your structure and the location that you will be placing it.
-Consider the information below to help decide the best foundation for your structure.
+There are a lot of things to consider when deciding on the best type of foundation that will work best for your structure and the location that you will be placing it.
+Consider the information below to help you decide the best foundation for your structure.
 Measurements and structure specific information can be found on each products page.
 The below information are recommendations.
 Please consider consulting a local contractor for assistance in creating the perfect foundation for your Gazebo, Pergola, or Pavilion.

 We cannot provide structural engineering for our In-A-Box products.
 If your locality requires Stamped Engineered drawings because of high wind or snow loads, we recommend viewing our custom structures where we are able to provide this for your specific area.